Twitter Files: FBI

 On December 21, 2022, the FBI responded to accusations made against them in the Twitter Files, releasing the following statement:

 The correspondence between the FBI and Twitter show nothing more than examples of our traditional, longstanding and ongoing federal government and private sector engagements, which involve numerous companies over multiple sectors and industries.
 As evidenced in the correspondence, the FBI provides critical information to the private sector in an effort to allow them to protect themselves and their customers.
 The men and women of the FBI work every day to protect the American public.
 It is unfortunate that conspiracy theorists and others are feeding the American public misinformation with the sole purpose of attempting to discredit the agency.

 An FBI agent at the center of the controversy stated in sworn testimony that the bureau did not give a directive to Twitter about the Hunter Biden laptop story.
 A former agent who helped lead the bureau's work with social media companies said, "We would never go to a company to say you need to squelch this story."

 Legal scholars

 Musk claimed that Twitter's content moderation violated the First Amendment.
-However, legal experts refuted the idea that content moderation by a private company violates the First Amendment, as it only restricts government actors.
+Some legal experts refuted the idea that content moderation by a private company violates the First Amendment, as it only restricts government actors.
 David Loy, legal director for the First Amendment Coalition, said that Twitter is legally able to choose what speech is allowed on their site, noting that both the Biden campaign, which was not part of the government, and the Trump White House could request specific content moderation actions.

+Other experts disagreed, with a former Deputy Attorney General of Ohio opining that "the government can't enlist a private citizen or corporation to undertake what the Constitution precludes it from doing."

+Evidence from Twitter and other social media platforms was reviewed by courts during 2023 in Murthy v.
+Missouri (originally Missouri v.
+Biden).
+The federal district court and United States Court of Appeals for the Fifth Circuit validated concerns raised in the investigation by ruling that several federal government agencies, including the White House, had likely violated First Amendment protections by using "intimidating messages and threats of adverse consequences" to coerce social media platforms into suppressing content.
+The original injunction was reduced on appeal, though the appeal court expanded the agencies involved.

+The Supreme Court of the United States reversed the injunction in 2024 on procedural grounds that the plaintiffs lacked standing.
+However, dissent authored by Justice Samuel Alito and joined by Justices Clarence Thomas and Neil Gorsuch argued that the record demonstrated the federal government had used "unconstitutional coercion" to control social media that was "[...] more subtle than the ham-handed censorship found to be unconstitutional in Vullo, but it was no less coercive."